How Prepared is Hawai’i for a Major Emergency or Crisis?

 ENERGY PREPAREDNESS – Experts will address the questions and opportunities in creating greater resiliency for our island community in face of new challenges from climate change impacts and potential global disruptions of an external supply-chain in which Hawai’i is all too dependent.

-Presenters representing the local island agricultural community experience will speak on the progress of of Hawaii island’s agricultural community’s transition to sustainable farming practices as pathway to self-sufficiency.
+Presenters representing the local island agricultural community experience will speak on the progress of of Hawai’i Island’s agricultural community’s transition to sustainable farming practices as a pathway to self-sufficiency.

 Contemplating the massive size of Hurricane Sandy, the Weather Underground’s Jeff Masters wrote, “We have pushed our climate system to a fundamentally new, higher-energy state where more heat and moisture is available to power stronger storms, and we should be concerned about the possibility that Hurricane Sandy’s freak size and power were partially due to human-caused climate change.”

-Kauai’s Tesla system is still reliant on power lines for delivering power to local communities and devices, and may be subject to natural disaster impacts, but less so than conventional power plants.
-In Puerto Rico, post hurricane results indicated less than 5% of solar plant installations damaged, but some wind farms suffered higher losses.
+Kauai’s Tesla system is still reliant on power lines for delivering power to local communities and devices, and may be subject to natural disaster impacts, but less so than other Hawai’i utility operations which remain primarily dependent on imported fossil fuels and a fragile supply-chain to generate power for the communities they serve.
+In Puerto Rico, post hurricane results indicated less than 5% of solar plant installations were damaged, while some fossil fuel power plants and wind farms suffered higher losses and a longer recovery time frame.

-Tesla is currently shipping Powerwalls (Tesla’s battery pack) to Puerto Rico businesses, hospitals, and homeowners, and with rooftop solar installations in place or added that can connect to the Tesla battery packs and not to the grid, providing independent and reliable 24×7 power, regardless of the state of the grid in an emergency or the utility’s ability to provide power when needed.
+Tesla is currently shipping Powerwalls (Tesla’s battery pack) to Puerto Rico businesses, hospitals, and homeowners, and with rooftop solar installations in place or added that can connect to the Tesla battery packs and not to the grid, providing independent and reliable 24×7 power in record service activation times, providing power as needed, and future reliability from emergency power disruptions, regardless of the operating state of the grid.

 Microgrids provide community local power solutions that can be both connected to and independent of the grid – providing the maximum in power reliability during emergencies and natural disaster events.
 Mircogrids have proven their reliability, cost and operating efficiency, and have proven to be far more resilient to major weather events than a conventional utility grid service.
 24×7 solar + storage, wind, and other zero emissions options (customer and utility based) represent far preferable environmentally compatible options to the utility status-quo.